-- The office is in New York but the consultants and operations side is on the ground in Africa.
-Clients deal directly with the consultant during the planning process but travelers are also able to reach the New York office if need be during US hours.
-Most importantly, once we are traveling, the operations team is able to provide full back up in the time zone (Africa) we are traveling in.
+- The office is in New York, but the consultants and operations side are on the ground in Africa.
+Clients deal directly with the consultant during the planning process, but travelers are also able to reach the New York office if need be during US hours.
+Most importantly, once we are traveling, the operations team can provide full back up in the time zone (Africa) we are traveling in.

-- The company prides itself in matching places with people and not “cookie cutting.”
-Each consultant has their favorites depending on factors such as: their own experience, gut feel and feedback they get from clients.
-They feel they listen carefully to client’s needs and respond with options that meet their criteria.
+- The company prides itself on matching places with people and not “cookie cutting.”
+Each consultant has their favorites depending on factors such as their own experience, gut feel and feedback they get from clients.
+They feel they listen carefully to the client’s needs and respond with options that meet their criteria.

 - Read Trust Pilot reviews for African Safari Consultants here https://www.trustpilot.com/review/africansafaris.com.
-Trip Advisor does not have reviews on travel companies.
+Trip Advisor does not have reports on travel companies.

 Is Africa On Your Bucket List?

 Doesn’t a safari sound like an amazing experience?
 Have you thought about going?
 It’s the New Year.
-Why not make the decision to plan a big trip?
+Why not decide to plan a big trip?